YueLiao/PPDM/README.md

 ![](paper_images/framework.png)

 ## Checklist
+- [x] Pytorch>1.0 version with DDP and apex has benn released on pt1 branch.
+(2021-02-12)
 - [x] Training code and test code on HICO-Det dataset.
 (2020-03-11)
 - [x] Training code and test code on HOI-A dataset.
 (2020-03-11)
 - [ ] HOI-A dataset.